 Some might say that it doesn't matter who files first.
 This is true, in theory, because in Pennsylvania each party will get their day in court in front of the judge before decisions are made.
 However, some situations require a more thorough analysis for getting the divorce started.
-In some cases, it can make a huge strategic difference if you file first: if your wife has moved from your residence county and her new county is more alimony friendly.
+In some cases, it can make a huge strategic difference if you file first: if your wife has moved from your residence county and her new county or state is more alimony friendly.

 While Pennsylvania law is statutorily the same in all counties for divorces, how the courts/judges/masters interpret that law varies greatly.
 For example, one county might not order alimony after the divorce in a routine divorce while another county might regularly award alimony simply based upon the length of the marriage.
-This can greatly affect the financial burden you have.
+This can greatly affect the financial burden you have for a long time.
 You need to analyze with your attorney's assistance, the local decision by the divorce masters and file immediately if your wife has the option of filing for divorce in a county that is more advantageous to her.
 Further, if your wife has moved to another state this may further complicate your divorce.
 If she meets the residency requirements for filing in another state and files prior to you, you may have to travel to another state, to attend hearings, find an attorney in another state and may find that she has chosen that other state for financial reasons if that state has laws that favor her.
-You may be giving up the first round by just letting her file for this action.
-Without the divorce complaint being filed, these requests to the court for assistance are not available to you.
+You may be giving up the first round by just letting her file.